runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aelfae.md

 Relatively civilized compared to the Xhal'fae, often wear jewelry and wield fishing spears or tridents.
 Otherwise most similar to the 'xhal and Xhal'fae
 Often have good relations with the Xhao'fae.

+There are three broad varieties of Merfae - Lauan Merfae, living in the coastal regions around Kita Lau; Abyssal merfae, living in the deep ocean all across Dael; and Sache Merfae, living in the open ocean, and around the southern coast of Eaos.

-Merfae reproduce a similar fashion to serpentfish, produce many immature young at once.
-These young hatch as larvae and look very different from their adult form.
+Merfae reproduce a similar fashion to serpentfish, though as with serpentfish, there is some variaton in reproductive strategy.
+Lauan and Abyssal Merfae lay many (hundreds to thousands) eggs all at once, which are fertilized externally.
+Their young hatch as larvae and look very different from their adult form.
 They typically take about a year to become a juvenile, at which point they look like a smaller adult.
 Their mental development only really starts after this point.

-This has had some interesting effects on Merfae culture.
+This has had some interesting effects on the culture of these types of Merfae.
 - Some groups of merfae take a natural approach, and leave their young to grow up in the wild.
 Those who survive may be integrated into the group, if they can find each other.
   A subtle navigational sense helps the young Merfae find their way back to their place of birth.
 Juveniles who don't find their way back to their parents may form roving bands of feral merfae.
 - Others groups lay their eggs in enclosed creches, and nurture all the larval merfae as they grow up.
 This results in a _much_ higher survival rate and as a consequence, typically only the leader is permitted to have children in these kinds of merfae groups.

+Sache Merfae have a more recognizable reproductive cycle - fertilization and early development occurs internally, after which the mother gives live birth to a cluch of 2 - 6 children.

 There are three broad varieties of Merfae.